adlzanchetta/en-ems/README.md

-# ebemse | *Entropy-Based Ensemble Members SElection*
+# En-EMS | *Entropy-based Ensemble Members Selection*

-*ebemse* is a Python library for the selection of a set of mutually exclusive, collectivelly exaustive (MECE) ensemble members.
+*en-ems* is a Python library for the selection of a set of mutually exclusive, collectivelly exaustive (MECE) ensemble members.

-The library implements the approach presented by [Darbandsari and Coulibaly (2021)](http://doi.org/https://doi.org/10.1016/j.jhydrol.2020.125577) as step that antecedes the further merging of a set of ensemble forecasts.
+The library implements the approach presented by [Darbandsari and Coulibaly (2020)](http://doi.org/https://doi.org/10.1016/j.jhydrol.2020.125577) as step that antecedes the further merging of a set of ensemble forecasts.

+The *en-ems* package is built over the [pyitlib](https://pypi.org/project/pyitlib/) package, which implements fundamental information theory methods.

 ## Installing

 The library can be installed using the traditional pip:

-    pip install ebemse
+    pip install en-ems

 And is listed on the Python Package Index (*pypi*) at []().